azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ```

 ii) Assign reader access to user-assigned managed identity on target subscriptions to be scanned.
-If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for user identity using MG role assignment.
-You need to be 'Owner' on target subscription to perform role assignment for managed identity.

 ``` Powershell